Pylons/pyramid/docs/narr/configuration.rst

 :term:`traversal`.

-In :mod:`repoze.bfg` terms, :term:`traversal` is the act of walking over a *directed graph* of objects from a :term:`root` object using the individual path segments of the "path info" portion of a URL (the data following the hostname and port number, but before any query string elements or fragments, for example the ``/a/b/c`` portion of the URL ``http://example.com/a/b/c?foo=1``) in order to find a :term:`context` object and a :term:`view name`.
-The combination of the :term:`context` object and the :term:`view name` (and, in more complex configurations, other :term:`predicate` values) are used to find "the right" :term:`view callable`, which will be invoked after traversal.
+In :mod:`repoze.bfg` terms, :term:`traversal` is the act of walking over an object graph starting from a :term:`root` object in order to find a :term:`context` object and a :term:`view name`.
+The individual path segments of the "path info" portion of a URL (the data following the hostname and port number, but before any query string elements or fragments, for example the ``/a/b/c`` portion of the URL ``http://example.com/a/b/c?foo=1``) are used as "steps" during traversal.

 .. note:: A useful analogy of how :mod:`repoze.bfg` :term:`traversal`
   works is available within the section entitled :ref:`traversal_behavior`.
 You should probably go read it now.

-The object graph of our hello world application is very simple: there's exactly one object in our graph; the default :term:`root` object.

 The results of a :term:`traversal` include a :term:`context` and a :term:`view name`.
 The :term:`view name` is the *first* URL path